bbredesen/mjson2go/README.md

 (Slightly) more verbose output to `stderr`.

 ### `-out=filename.go`
 Write the output to the provided filename.
-By default, output goes to `stdout` on the command line, or into `<current file>_mjson.go` if called via `go generate`
+By default, output goes to `stdout` on the command line, or into `<current file>_mjson.go` if called via `go generate`.
+WARNING: `goimports` will not be run if output goes to `stdout`

 # TODO
 * Better/more error handling